 It’s difficult to manage the needs of employees and business owners if you lack organizational skills.
 When an employee visits the HR office with a question or concern, the manager may not immediately know the answer.
-However, he or she should know exactly where to find the requested information.
+However, they should have the experience to know exactly where to find the requested information.

 Gone are the days where HR managers would pound away on typewriters or draft performance reviews by hand.
 Many human resources professionals rely on visual planning software, digital spreadsheets and online databases to complete their job.
 A tech-savvy HR manager may also create PowerPoint presentations, update company blogs and track workplace analytics.

-Going digital may even reduce the need for overtime.
+Going digital and enhancing the technical skills of your human resources management team may even reduce the need for overtime.
 A whopping 94% of business professionals say that Visual Planning software helps them save time.
-Time management definitely matters in the HR field, as approximately 1 out of 3 HR managers works more than 40 hours per week.
+Time management is one of the most important human resources skills, as approximately 1 out of 3 HR managers works more than 40 hours per week.

 All of this requires a calm, patient personality.
-Employees count on HR managers to handle their problems, whether they involve major concerns or trivial matters.
+HR managers are relied on to be advocates for employees and to handle their problems, whether they involve major concerns or trivial disagreements.

 When an employee comes to HR management with an issue, they often believe they’re right, and the other parties involved are wrong.
 This is true whether the complaint involves pay, hours, job duties or another problem.

 When issues like this arise, an HR manager diffuses conflict by negotiating with employees.
 The following situations may warrant negotiations: